 You must fill all the gaps before clicking ‘Check Answers!’

-The energy stored by an object due to its having been deformed is called kinetic energypotential energyelastic potential energychemical energy.
+The energy stored by an object due to its having been deformed is called kinetic energychemical energypotential energyelastic potential energy.

 This is your 1st attempt!
 You get 3 marks for each one you get right.
 Good luck!